hamstar/Wikimate/USAGE.md

 )
 ```

-An Exception is thrown if an unsupported value is supplied for the $keyNames parameter.
+An `UnexpectedValueException` is thrown if an unsupported value is supplied for the `$keyNames` parameter.

 #### Writing...